aerobatic/website/content/docs/bitbucket-migration.md

 # Migrating from Bitbucket add-on

 If you are an existing customer of the Aerobatic Bitbucket add-on, this guide walks you through migrating your site to our new standalone platform.
 Your actual deployed site will not suffer any service interruption as part of the migration process.
-The underlying hosting infrastructure is largely unchanged, the main difference is that you will now interact with Aerobatic via the web control panel at [https://control.aerobatic.com](https://control.aerobatic.com).
+The underlying hosting infrastructure is largely unchanged, the main difference is that you will now interact with Aerobatic via the web dashboard at [https://dashboard.aerobatic.com](https://dashboard.aerobatic.com).

 {{% alert warning %}}
 **IMPORTANT** Aerobatic is changing from a Bitbucket add-on to a standalone service, but your website source code can absolutely continue to live in Bitbucket.
 These migration steps assume that your repository will remain right where it is.